 Is it possible to get the 'File Info' for a given file with the File Plug-in?
 I'm hoping to be able to get the information from the 'Info & Comments' window on the Mac or the 'Properties' window on the PC.

 Yes, from version 3.0.5 you can get this data from “Get Info” with Troi File Plug-in.
 Use this function:

-If your question is not answered here, please look in the documentation that comes with the plug-in or in one of the specific plug-in FAQs.
+If your question is not answered here, please look in the documentation that comes with the plug-in.
 If you have suggestions please email a FAQ suggestion.